Exponential growth of colored HOMFLY-PT homology: Introduction

 \textit{A spectral sequence to knot Floer homology.} The classical Alexander polynomial can be recovered as the $a=1$ specialization of the (uncolored) HOMFLY-PT polynomial.
-Dunfield-Gukov-Rasmussen \cite{DGR} have conjectured the existence of a corresponding specialization spectral sequence from (uncolored) HOMFLY-PT homology to knot Floer homology \cite{OS, RasTh}.
-Recent developments related to this conjecture and the present paper include work by Dowlin \cite{Dow} and Baldwin-Levine-Sarkar \cite{BLS}, who match up structural properties of both types of link homologies, and Ellis-Petkova-V{\'e}rtesi \cite{EPV}, whose results can be interpreted as saying that knot Floer homology (and its extension to tangles) is already a $\mathfrak{gl}_{1|1}$ homology. \\
+Dunfield--Gukov--Rasmussen \cite{DGR} have conjectured the existence of a corresponding specialization spectral sequence from (uncolored) HOMFLY-PT homology to the \emph{knot Floer homology} developed by Ozsv\'{a}th--Szab\'{o} and Rasmussen\cite{OS, RasTh}.
+Recent developments related to this conjecture and the present paper include work by Dowlin \cite{Dow} and Baldwin--Levine--Sarkar \cite{BLS}, who match up structural properties of both types of link homologies, and Ellis--Petkova--V{\'e}rtesi \cite{EPV}, whose results can be interpreted as saying that knot Floer homology (and its extension to tangles) is already a $\mathfrak{gl}_{1|1}$ homology. \\

 \textbf{Outline of the paper:} Theorems~1, 2 and 3 are proved in Section~\ref{sec-HH} using $\Z$-graded matrix factorizations and arguments analogous to those in Rasmussen's work on the uncolored case \cite{Ras1}.
-The keystone Lemma~\ref{lem-singlehor} is proved using a technique inspired by the annular web evaluation algorithm of Queffelec-Rose \cite{QR2}.
-Theorems~4, 5 and 6 follow via large $N$ stabilization from analogous results for reduced $\slN$ link homologies.
-These are proved using the deformation theory for reduced $\slN$ link homologies, which is developed in Section~\ref{sec-slN}, building on earlier work of the author in collaboration with Rose on the unreduced case \cite{RW} and work of Lewark-Lobb on the uncolored case \cite{LL}.
-For this we use the $\slN$ foam 2-categories introduced by Queffelec-Rose in \cite{QR}, building on earlier work of Mackaay-Sto\v{s}i\'c-Vaz \cite{MSV2}.
+The keystone Lemma~\ref{lem-singlehor} is proved using a technique inspired by the annular web evaluation algorithm of Queffelec--Rose \cite{QR2}.
+Theorems~4, 5 and 6 follow via large $N$ stabilization from analogous results for reduced $\glnn{N}$ link homologies.
+These are proved using the deformation theory for reduced $\glnn{N}$ link homologies, which is developed in Section~\ref{sec-slN}, building on earlier work of the author in collaboration with Rose on the unreduced case \cite{RW} and work of Lewark--Lobb on the uncolored case \cite{LL}.
+For this we use the $\glnn{N}$ foam 2-categories introduced by Queffelec--Rose in \cite{QR}, building on earlier work of Mackaay--Sto\v{s}i\'c--Vaz \cite{MSV2}.
+These foam $2$-categories were given a satisfying new combinatorial description by Robert--Wagner~\cite{RWa} after the preprint version of this article appear on the mathematics arXiv.
 For the reader's convenience we will recall matrix factorizations and foam 2-categories and explain their use in the construction of link homology theories.
 However, in the interest of compactness we will blackbox some technical aspects, especially regarding the relationships between the link homologies defined using foams and matrix factorization, for which we refer the reader to the cited literature.